Catholic Church leaves Antarctica

 Many blessings have been received and shared, and the Catholic Church has been much enriched by the opportunities that missions to Antarctica have offered, said Father Doyle.

-Next story in National: DOC asked to transfer kiwi from North to South
+Next story in New Zealand: DOC asked to transfer kiwi from North to South

 Copyright © 2015, Radio New Zealand